Garrison000/AdvancedComputingWorkshopUIBE/README.md

 # Advanced Computing Workshop, UIBE-SITE 2019

-This is a workshop hosted by [School of International Trade and Economics(SITE)](http://site.uibe.edu.cn/) in 2019's summer.
-It indends to provide training in computing-related programming for teachers as well as undergraduates.
+This is a workshop hosted by [School of International Trade and Economics (SITE)](http://site.uibe.edu.cn/) in 2019's summer.
+It intends to provide training in computing-related programming for teachers as well as undergraduates.

-## Main topics
+## Main Topics

-- parallel computing

-  - multi-Threading in Python
-  - multi-processing in Python
+- Python Parallel Computing

-  - parallel computing using IPython
+As a workhorse of data science, python provides multiple ways to perform parallel computing.
+There are also constantly updating parallel computing means provided by open-source packages.

+In the aspect of parallel computing, the workshop focuses on implementation via Python and IPython.
+As a supplement, some frequently used Linux commands will be introduced in case that you perform your tasks in Linux environment.

+This topic covers:

+  1. **Beyond Plain Python**.
+  Introducing tricks while using IPython and commands frequently used in Linux.
+  2. **Multi-Treading in Python**.
+  Introducing Python's multi-threading classes, as well as communication mechanisms between threads.
+  3. **Parallel Computing with Multiple Cores and Cluster Computing**.
-  - Futures in Python
+  Introducing multicore programming, asynchronous calling mechanisms in Python

-- cloud computing
+- Cloud Computing

-- machine learning
+- Machine Learning

-- recommending system
+- Recommendation System

 ## Sessions